Homemade Happy Hour

 Strawberry Infused Vodka

-This strawberry infused vodka takes minutes to put together and only a couple days to become the freshest, fruit vodka.
+This homemade strawberry vodka takes minutes to put together and only a couple days to infuse and become the best strawberry vodka you'll ever have.

 Ingredients